Tony Perez (referee)

-Anthony Perez (1931 – December 14, 2021) was an American boxing referee and judge of Puerto Rican descent.
+Anthony Perez (1931 – December 14, 2021) was a Puerto Rican boxing referee and judge.
 During his career, he refereed many major boxing fights and participated in a number of boxing related documentaries.

 Perez was active as a boxing referee during five decades; he oversaw fights between 1968 and 2005 and was both acclaimed and criticized among boxing's connoisseurs; he refereed 431 professional boxing fights, including many world title ones.
 Several of the matches he refereed involved world boxing champions and Hall of Fame members.

 Early life and career

 Perez was born in Brooklyn, New York, but lived in Puerto Rico as a youth before returning to New York.
 He lived in Barnegat Township, New Jersey.
 He was licensed to referee fights both in New York and in New Jersey, but he refereed fights around the world.

 Perez started boxing as an amateur while in the United States Army, according to People Magazine.
 He was the Army's Caribbean area's Welterweight champion and then went to serve in Germany, where he obtained the Army's European command championship as well.

 One night at a fight his mother attended, he got a cut on one of his eyes, leading her to ask him to give up boxing.
 Perez got married and had a son, he then worked odd jobs until finding work at a Seagram's distillery as a salesman.
 It was then that he decided to return to boxing in the refereeing and judging capacities, but it took him several years to be assigned his first fight.